apache/sis-site/content/coding-conventions.md

 The source code occasionally uses MathML for formulas that are difficult to render with only Unicode characters.
 PNG images are not extensively used for formulas because they are difficult to edit after creation, and their content are invisible to search operations (for example when a variable is renamed).
-For examples of MathML usage in SIS, search for the `<math …>` XML tag in Java source files (note: there is also legacy `{@preformat math …}` custom Javadoc tags, but they may be phased out as MathML adoption increase).
+For examples of MathML usage in SIS, search for the `<math …>` XML tag in Java source files.
 For an introduction to MathML, see:

 * [MathML learn & use][mathml-W3C] on W3C